Click on "Design" in the Menu to the left.

-This capillary bed is shown in red at the left of the illustration.
-It also also consists of a descending limb and an ascending limb identified by the arrows in each.
+This capillary bed is shown in red at the left of the insert.
+It also consists of a descending limb and an ascending limb identified by the arrows in each.
 Again, the dots represent various solutes that are more concentrated at the bottom of the loop.

 Counter-currents exist when fluids flow in opposite directions in parallel and adjacent tubes.
-The two limbs of Henle's loop are a counter-current.
-The two limbs of the vasa recta are also a counter-current.
-It is apparent that these two sets of tubes are parallel and adjacent.
-Not apprent in the model is the fact that the descending limb of Henle is also counter-current with the ascending limb of the vasa recta; the same is true of the ascending limb of Henle and the descending vasa recta.
+The two limbs of Henle's loop are a counter-current and so are two limbs of the vasa recta.
+The same is true of the ascending limb of Henle and the descending vasa recta.
+Though not drawn adjacent in the insert, the descending limb of Henle is also counter-current with the ascending limb of the vasa recta;

 The above described counter-current exchanger would not exist if there were not some mechanism to initially make the vasa recta more concentrated at the bottom of the loop.
 This is accomplished by the loop of Henle.

 The ascending limb of Henle and the early distal tubule are impermeable to water as indicated by their thick wall.
 These regions actively transports sodium chloride (NaCl) out of the filtrate and into the surroundings.
 (The asterisk (*) in the block arrow indicates that a more complex mechanism is involved but the net effect is that only NaCl is moved out of the filtrate.)